 If you need to teach your kids how to kayak at a young age, without having to spend top dollars, the Lifetime Youth Wave Kayak is one of the best options on the market for you.
 The kayak is recommended for kids from age 5 upwards, in as much as they are supervised.

 It has molded finger handles and footrests in multiple positions.
 Made of high-density polyethylene, the construction is stable and robust enough for a one-person ride.
 Still, the weight capacity of the kayak is very low.

-What do we love it for?
-It’s worth mentioning how lightly constructed it is.
+What we liked: It’s worth mentioning how lightly constructed it is.
 It has enough stability, ergonomics, and safety features, which makes it ideal for kids.

-What were we disappointed with?
-The construction material could be more resistant.
+What could be better: The construction material could be more resistant.
 A few users report problems with leakages.

 We’ve introduced you to our kayaks under $300 reviews.
 But what should you watch out for when buying these kayaks?
 Where are they most used?
 The quality requirements of a new inflatable or rigid kayak are mostly similar.
 The materials play a key role in this.

 The large selection of kayaks leaves you in limbo.
 Beginners in particular often find it difficult to find the right model for themselves among the wide range of offers.
 So that you can find your way around the market better, we have summarized the most important purchase criteria for you.
 In this section, we’ll answer some of the most pertinent questions asked by would-be consumers like you.